×

 sh-5.1# chroot /host

-3. Display the user ID being used in the node user namespace:
+3. Display the UID being used by the node:

 sh-5.1# lsns -t user